vestrel00/contacts-android/DEV_NOTES.md

 **Contacts & RawContacts may be deleted automatically in some cases!**

+// TODO verify this for API 19 and 23
 When a RawContact does not have an associated Account, the RawContact row is automatically deleted when all of its Data rows are deleted.
 On the contrary, when a RawContact has an associated Account, the RawContact row remains when all of its Data rows are deleted.